 - Description of a desired topic of academic study related to NP practice.

-- The statement of interest should be no more than 500 words in length, with 12- point Times New Roman font, and double-spaced, on standard letter-sized document, in PDF format.
+- The statement of interest should be no more than 500 words in length, with double-spaced 12- point Times New Roman font on standard letter-sized document, in PDF format.

 TRU will accept up to 15 students each year.
 Approximately three seats per entry are allocated to self-declared Indigenous applicants who meet all entry requirements.
-Preference is given to applicants who reside within the BC Interior region.
+Preference is given to applicants who reside within the BC Interior region and in rural/remote BC.

 General requirements for clinical practice coursework